 - It’s a great camouflage colour, I love to be discreet when wild camping.
-This colour really blends into your surroundings.
+The green rainfly really blends into your surroundings.
 You can also get the tent in Grey, but this is a less hidden

-- You can pitch the tent on calm days with just two stakes – super speedy!
+- You can pitch the tent on calm days using two stakes – super speedy!

 What Didn’t I Love About the Hubba NX?

-There weren’t many things that I didn’t like about the Hubba NX, but if you’re looking to buy this tent then you might want to know this information!
+There weren’t many things that I didn’t like about the MSR Hubba NX 1, but if you’re looking to buy this tent then you might want to know this information!